Research ideas

 First milestone

-Open / exploratory Fit: M2/PhD or independent project Scope: medium to deep
+Open / exploratory Fit: M2/PhD or independent project Scope: medium

 Who this fits